About the Programme

 Current version is here.
 Course descriptions are available here.

-The program is divided into 5 mandatory blocks:
+The programme is divided into 5 mandatory blocks:

 • Mathematical foundation (mathematical foundation, linear algebra, probability theory, mathematical statistics)